drewcrawford/images_and_words/README.md

 }
 unsafe impl buffer::CRepr for UniformData {}

+// Dynamic buffers support automatic multibuffering
-let uniform_data = UniformData {
+// to prevent GPU pipeline stalls when updating data let uniform_data = UniformData {
     time: 1.0,
     _padding: [0.0; 3]
 };

-// This creates a buffer with automatic multibuffering:
+// This would create a buffer when GPU is available:
 // let buffer = Buffer::new(device, 1, GPUBufferUsage::FragmentShaderRead,
 //                         "uniforms", |_| uniform_data).await?;
 ```